yusgoose1204/hfipcheck/README.md

 ## 🛡️ Security

-- Slack secrets are stored in a `.env` file, never committed to Git
+- Slack tokens and secrets are stored in .env and managed securely in Heroku config vars
-- Uses environment variable loading via `python-dotenv`
+- No secrets are committed to Git
-- Can be easily extended to cloud hosting (Render, Railway, Heroku)
+- Hosted in a secure Heroku environment

 ---